gtz4all/gtz4all.github.io/docs/devops/webservices/http-server-with-dynamic-content.md

 ###### Building the docker image

-{{% notice note %}}
-Image Tags - you can create multiple tags for the same docker image, they will show up in 'docker images'.
+> Image Tags - you can create multiple tags for the same docker image, they will show up in 'docker images'.
 Since they are just that, tags, they are not consuming any additional disk space.
-{{% /notice %}}

 Options|Description
 --|--